niko-cts/SkyDilation/README.md

 ⚠️ Important: This project is intended solely for demonstration and presentation purposes.
 It is not designed for actual gameplay or production use. ⚠️

 Welcome to the SkyDilation Minigame for Minecraft, a conceptual project aimed at showcasing innovative game design and custom mechanics within the Minecraft environment.
 This repository contains the code and assets necessary to demonstrate the features and gameplay of the SkyDilation minigame.
+This plugin depends on multiple others, which are not published.

 Features

     Unique Game Mechanics: Explore a custom minigame experience with unique rules and objectives.